nbaxter6/belly-button-challenge/README.md

 Use the github pages link to visualize the page.
 To use this repository, download and open the index.html, right-click to inspect, then navigate to the console tab and paste the contents of the app.js file.
 You can then use the drop-down menu to visualize different samples from the Belly Button Biodiversity Project dataset.

 ### Known issues
 1. despite the html containing the pathway for the app.js file, it does not automatically load the javascript upon opening.
+Advice is welcome, thank you.
 2. Bubble chart colors - not all of the colors included in the code are showing up in the graph.

 ### References